MIAGroupUT/super-resolution-waveforms/Network_pulse_types/README.md

 $Precision = TP/(TP + FP)$ , $Recall = TP/(TP + FN)$

 To determine the TP, FP, and FN counts, we apply a detection threshold $φ_{th}$ on the model output to classify a model prediction sample as positive, see Fig. 2(e).
 We optimize $φ_{th}$ on the validation dataset to maximize the F1 score.
+The values below $φ_{th}$ are set to zero before super-resolved image reconstruction.

 The evaluation metrics are implemented in `bubblemetrics.py`.